Transport

 A traffic-free route connecting Wotton, Charfield and Kingswood

-The Wotton, Charfield and Kingswood Greenway Group aims to create a safe, traffic-free walking and cycling route to connect Wotton, Charfield and Kingswood, providing a link to a new Charfield railway station.
+The Wotton, Charfield and Kingswood Greenway Group has been working with the local councils to create a safe, traffic-free walking and cycling route which will connect local communities and provide a link to Charfield railway station.

-Read their 2024 newsletter for an update, find out more on their Facebook page or contact them directly at wckgreenway@gmail.com.
+Read the Greenway Group’s 2024 newsletter for an update, see their Facebook page or contact them directly at wckgreenway@gmail.com

 Support our local bus service